Ryanb58/NodeAgainstHumanity/README.md

 *Ensure your test enviroment has met the requirements above.
 *Clone this repository.
-*Open up your terminal or command line tool and run 'node server.js'.
+*Open up your terminal or command line tool
-*Follow further instructions printed on the screen.
+*Run 'npm install' to install the required packages.
+*Then run 'node server.js' to start the server.
+*Enjoy!

 ## Code License ##